 A watershed is the area of land from which water drains into a river, stream, or other waterbody.
 The Hudson River watershed, from Lake Tear of the Clouds in the Adirondacks to New York City, covers 13,400 square miles.
 Each stream that flows to the Hudson is connected to the health of the river, as is each community that is connected to the Hudson River directly or through its vast network of streams and tributaries.
 To protect and improve the health of the Hudson River and its ecosystem, we must take a watershed approach.

 The Hudson River Watershed Alliance’s Strategic Plan sets our organizational direction, including goals and values.
 The 2022 Annual Report summarizes the Hudson River Watershed Alliance’s accomplishments and core programs.
 The Work on Watersheds report compiles the accomplishments and success stories of our local watershed partners.

-We are a collaborative network of engaged, informed, and active citizens, grassroots groups, and municipalities working to ensure a healthy and resilient Hudson River watershed.
+We are a collaborative network of engaged, informed, and active community groups, organizations, municipalities, agencies, and individuals that work together to ensure a healthy and resilient Hudson River watershed.

-We lead educational, capacity-building, and networking events to inform and inspire communities to protect and restore our water resources.
+We lead educational, capacity-building, and networking events to inform and inspire communities to protect and restore our waters.

-We seek to build effective water stewardship by giving people the tools, information, and resources they need to better manage their streams and tributaries.
+We seek to build effective water stewardship by giving people the tools, information, and resources they need.